Refresher on deploying

 Deploying to the cluster

-Then navigate to Connections > Data sources > Add new data source
+Then navigate to Connections > Data sources > Add new data source, choose

 hard to read and maintain.
 Especially when you need to deploy this exact same